| Metric | Current Period | Prior Year | YoY |

 ※ Source: Company compilation

-This report is an earnings analysis document automatically generated by AI analyzing XBRL financial statement data.
-It does not constitute a recommendation to invest in any specific securities.
-Industry benchmarks are reference information compiled by the company based on publicly available financial data.
-Investment decisions are your responsibility; consult a professional advisor as needed before making investment choices.
+This report was automatically generated by AI analyzing XBRL financial statement data.
+It is not a recommendation to invest in any specific security.
+Industry benchmarks are reference information compiled by our firm from public financial statements.
+Investment decisions are your responsibility; consult a professional advisor as appropriate.